List of Bad Girls characters: Janine Nebeski

 Janine Nebeski receives five years for credit card fraud.
 She arrives at Larkhall with her friend Arun Parmar, and blames her for them being in prison.
 She immediately gets on the wrong side of Natalie who stabs her in the eye with a pin, and she tries to win over Natalie by snitching on Arun, who tells her to report Natalie, Janine brings Arun to the prison library only for Natalie to grab her and tell Janine to hit her in the ribs with an improvised weapon.
 Janine and Darlene become Natalie's cronies, and after they discover Arun is a trans woman, they begin bullying her worse and demand that she be sent to a men's prison.
 Pat sticks up for Arun and outs Natalie as a child molester, which cause Janine and Darlene to turn against her.
 When Janine's father visits her in prison, he tells her that her mother died, and that she had broken her mother's heart by being in prison, as she was given release from prison to attend her mother's funeral, Natalie forces her to bring drugs back to the prison, but Janine is caught.
 She begins a relationship with Donny, and when she receives day release from the prison, she tells Donny she cannot go back and runs away, but he chases after her and handcuffs her.
-She becomes pregnant by Donny, who worries over his career.
+She becomes pregnant by Donny, who worries about his career.
 When Darlene threatens to set herself on fire after she had been wrongfully accused of murder, she takes Janine hostage, After the hostage situation, Janine gives birth to her and Donny's daughter, Beverly-Janine.